Skip to Main Content

 (https://student.unsw.edu.au/planning-and-structure)

-Note: Refer to your subject requirements before devising your presentation structure
+Note: Refer to your subject requirements before planning your presentation structure

 Tips for presenting as a group: